komalpatil27/Interview-Preparation/Document/javascriptBasic.md

 		Sequence : Immediate scope then global scope.

 ### 7. Mutable/Immutable data types
-		Mutable data types are reference data types.
+- Mutable data types are reference data types.
 As they can have same reference if we try to modify it.
-		Immutable data types are primitive data types as primitive data type will create new memory allocation every time.
+- Immutable data types are primitive data types as primitive data type will create new memory allocation every time.

 ### 8. Shallow and Deep copy :

 	• Shallow Copy
-		A shallowt copies the object and all its properties, but any nested objects or arrays will still reference the same memory location as the original object.
+		Copies the object and all its properties, but any nested objects or arrays will still reference the same memory location as the original object.
 It means that if you make changes to the nested object, it will also affect the original object, as well as the copied object.

 			const originalObject = { a: 1, b: { c: 2 } };
 			const shallowCopy = { ...originalObject };